Dashing in December: Production

-Despite the story taking place in the state of Colorado, the movie was filmed in Utah, in different cities including Salt Lake City, Midway and Heber City.
+Despite the story taking place in Colorado, the movie was filmed in Utah, in different cities including Salt Lake City, Midway and Heber City.
 Most of the material was shot in September 2020, and the filming wrapped on October 1.

 Release

 The film was released on December 13, 2020 by Paramount Network with simulcasts on Pop TV, Logo TV, and TV Land.

 Accolades

 Dashing in December was nominated for the 2021 GLAAD Media Award for Outstanding TV Movie.